joetlobb/tree-linked-list-pair-interview/README.md

 ## Step 3
 Take 10 minutes to separately each look at the solution for the question you are going to present.

-If you are going to present Sponge, look at `SpongeSolution.java` If you are going to present Pig, look at `PigSolution.java`
+If you are going to present Strange, look at `StrangeSolution.java` If you are going to present Cumulative, look at `CumulativeSolution.java`

 DO NOT LOOK AT THE FILES FOR THE OTHER QUESTION.